patel-vansh1607/notes1/git-github/git-basics.md

 ---
 ## 🟡 `git clone`
 - `git clone` is used to create a **local copy** of a remote repository (like one from GitHub).
+- It downloads the full repository history so you can work with it locally.